Gunzalez/Bullseye/README.md

 - Open in Xcode 12.1 or later
 - Run in Simulator or on device

-### Built a 3rd time now, first in SwiftUI.
+### Built a 3rd time now, but this is the first time in SwiftUI.
 On my never dying quest to become an iOS app developer.